Bart Starr: Professional career

-Starr had originally planned to retire after the second Super Bowl win in January 1968, but without a clear successor and a new head coach, he stayed on.
+Starr had originally planned to retire after the second Super Bowl win in January 1968, but without a clear successor and new head coach, he stayed on.
 After Lombardi's departure, Starr continued to be a productive quarterback under new Packers coach Phil Bengtson, though injuries hampered him.
 Starr threw for 15 touchdown passes in 1968, leading the NFL once again in completion percentage (63.7) and passer rating (104.3).
 Starr struggled to stay healthy again in 1969, but still once again led the league with a 62.2 completion percentage and an 89.9 passer rating, though he only threw for 9 touchdowns and 1,161 yards.
 Starr was able to stay healthy for most of the entire 1970 season, but his age was showing, throwing for only 1,645 yards and 8 touchdowns, the last touchdown passes of his career.
 In an attempt to prolong his career, Starr had surgeries on his long-ailing throwing arm in July and August 1971.
 This nearly ended Starr's life, as the initial surgery was botched, nearly causing Starr to bleed to death.
 The surgeries ended up damaging the nerves in Starr's right arm, causing him to struggle to even grip a football, and while he stayed on the Packers' roster for the entire 1971 season, he only played in three games, usually with a glove on his throwing hand to try to regain his grip on the ball.
 In February 1972 Starr was set for one last year.
 He participated in the team's spring camp in Arizona in April, but his throwing shoulder and arm were no longer effective.
 Starr announced his retirement in July 1972 at age 38.

 Starr's playing career ended with the 1971 season, having posted the fourth-best career passer rating of 80.5 (first at the time was Otto Graham with 86.6).